erroronline1/caro/readme.md

 ### 3.1.6 Objective (6): Authentication
 > O.Auth_1 The manufacturer MUST provide a concept for authentication at an appropriate level of trust (cf. [TR03107-1]), for authorization (role concept) and for terminating an application session.

-* User log in via token, have permissions granted by an administrative user that are updated with every request; sessions are destroyed on logout.
+* User log in via token and pin, have permissions granted by an administrative user that are updated with every request; sessions are destroyed on logout.

 > O.Auth_2 The application SHOULD implement authentication mechanisms and authorization functions separately.
 If different roles are required for the application, authorization MUST be implemented separately for each data access.